yogsototh/yblog/content/Scratch/fr/blog/Helping-avoid-Haskell-Success.md

 - Split your libs as much as possible.
 The best would be to use one lib by symbol
 - Use `unsafePerformIO` as much as possible
-- Push to hackage a version not accessible on your public repository
+- Push to Hackage a version not accessible on your public repository
-- modify the package on hackage using the same version but with incompatible API
+- modify the package on Hackage using the same version but with incompatible API
 - Add memory leaks
 - Add bugs
 - Add back doors and publish how to use them